langchain-ai/langgraph/docs/docs/tutorials/auth/add_auth_server.md

 ## Testing Authentication Flow

 Let's test out our new authentication flow.
 You can run the following code in a file or notebook.
+You will need to provide:
+- A valid email address
+- A Supabase project URL (from [above](#setup-auth-provider))
+- A Supabase service role key (also from [above](#setup-auth-provider))

 ```python
 import os